Below is information for any necessary permits.

 Download the form, complete and mail to the Village of Chenequa with proper payment.
-As of October 2011, the General Building and Remodeling; Plumbing; Electrcical and Heating, Ventilating and Air Conditioning forms have been consolidated into 1 form.
+The General Building and Remodeling; Plumbing; Electrcical and Heating, Ventilating and Air Conditioning forms have been consolidated into 1 form.

 When is a permit due for review?

 The appropriate permit and fee(s) must be submitted by the 15th date of the month prior to the Plan Commission meeting.
 These items will be reviewed and additional information required must be received by the Monday, one (1) week prior to the meeting.